kyma-incubator/hack-showcase/docs/github-connector/installation.md

     ```

 2. Go to the Namespace in which to install the Connector.
-3. Find the addon in the Service Catalog and click it.
+3. Find the Add-On in the Service Catalog and click it.
 4. Click **Add** and select the installation plan.
 Fill in all required fields and click **Create Instance**.
 5. Go to the **Services** tab in the Service Catalog.
 After provisioning and automatic registration of the Application resources, the Service Class of the GitHub Connector appears here.
 6. Click the Service Class to enter its specification screen, click **Add once**, and then **Create Instance**.